fabe/gatsby-plugin-drive/README.md

 A usecase for this, could be cleaning up, or manipulating, the HTML that the Google Drive API returns.
 The expected function signature is `Buffer -> Buffer`.

 Your drive folder will download all files everytime it builds, except when a file already exists or is cached.
 To download all files again, set up an npm clean script like:

 ```json
 "clean": "rimraf src/content",
 ```

+## Rate Limiting

+The default amount of allowed requests per user per 100 seconds is `1,000`.
+If you're planning to download a large folder with this plugin, you might have to increase this limit.
+To do that, open the "Services" tab in the Google Cloud Console, select "Google Drive API" and change the limit under ["Quotas"](https://console.developers.google.com/apis/api/drive.googleapis.com/quotas).

 ## Author